lenderpanel

 Recently asked questions about conveyancing in Nechells

-I have today made my last payment due on my mortgage with Barclays.
-I assume I don't need a Nechells lawyer on the Barclays panel to remove the mortgage at the Land Registry.
-Am I right?
+I have paid off my mortgage with Coventry BS.
+I assume I don't need a Nechells lawyer on the Coventry BS panel to discharge the mortgage at the Land Registry.
+Please confirm.

 1. but are not moving to another property